The International (esports): Prize pool

-Starting with The International 2013 onward, the tournament's prize pool began to be crowdfunded through a type of in-game battle pass called the "Compendium", which raises money from players buying them to get exclusive in-game virtual goods and other bonuses.
+Since The International 2013, the tournament's prize pool is primarily crowdfunded through a battle pass called the Compendium, which raises money from players buying them to get exclusive in-game virtual goods and other bonuses.
 25% of all the revenue made from yearly Compendiums go directly to the prize pool.
 The contribution of players from the game community is the main source of prize pool for the International.
-Before 2022, each iteration of The International has surpassed the previous one's prize pool.
-The International 2021, awarding $40 million (£29 million) in total to the teams.
+Until 2022, each iteration of The International has surpassed the previous one's prize pool.
+The International 2021 had the largest prize pool, awarding $40 million (£29 million) in total to participating teams.
+Prize pools began to decline by the mid-2020s; The International 2024 had the smallest since the introduction of crowdfunding at $2,602,164.